-The telephone shower head is designed to give maximum flexibility in usage, and provides for watersaving techniques when using your trailer on self-containment.
+The telephone shower head is designed to give maximum flexibility in usage, and provides for watersaving techniques when using your trailer on selfcontainment.
 It can be held in the hand and moved about the body.
 Normally, the best water conservation procedure is to wet the entire body and then turn the water off.
 Apply soap, lather thoroughly, and then rinse the soap off.
-The telephone shower head is also used to fill the tub portion of the shower pan.
+The telephone shower head is also used to fill the tub for taking a bath.
 When you have finished using the shower, make sure to shut the water off at the faucet.